Spinal Tap (Lumbar Puncture) for Children

 What is a spinal tap (lumbar puncture) for children?

 A spinal tap (lumbar puncture) is a test that checks the health of the cerebrospinal fluid (CSF).
 CSF is a fluid that surrounds the brain and spinal cord.
 The test also measures the pressure in the spinal canal.
 The healthcare provider does a spinal tap by putting a needle into the lower back area.
-He or she removes a small sample of CSF from the spinal canal to be tested in a lab.
+They remove a small sample of CSF from the spinal canal to be tested in a lab.
 The test does not damage the spinal cord or nerves.
+In some cases, your child's healthcare provider may need to use a special X-ray to help with the procedure.
 Within a few hours, your child’s body will make new fluid to replace what is removed.
 The test usually takes about 10 to 15 minutes.

 Why might my child need a spinal tap?